 As nice as it would be to know exactly what you want to do right off the bat, it may not be the case.
 And that’s ok!
 Not everyone has a set-in-stone plan by the first day of Freshman year, and even those with a clear career goal or outline might find their plans changing.

 College is a time of discovery.

-Specific and specialized classes are offered where in high school they were largely generalized.
+Specific and specialized classes are offered, whereas in high school, they were largely generalized.
 You meet up with classmates who have common interests in what once seemed niche.
 Opportunities present themselves that perhaps you hadn’t even considered before.
 Professors inspire, you learn new things, events happen all around you.

 Many students are considered ‘undeclared’ their Freshman year as they test the waters and see what courses they enjoy.
 Picking a college major can be difficult, after all.
 You never quite know what will catch your interest.
 (I certainly didn’t think I would take, let alone enjoy, a Medieval Norse Viking Literature class).

 But that doesn’t mean you shouldn’t have an idea.

 So does that mean you don’t need any plan before going to college?
 If you haven’t the slightest clue what is you’d like to study, it’s all going to work out fine?
 You’ll magically ‘discover yourself and your goal’ after a year or two in college?